WW2 Guerrila "Death Sentence" Currency of the Philippine Islands

 The remainder of the war in the Philippines is recorded in history books.
 The islands were recaptured by the US and a new government was established.
 It is to the great credit of the Philippine and American governments that a large percentage of the guerrilla currency was redeemed after the war, in most cases dollar for dollar.
 Naturally, not all of the notes were turned in.
 Because of the death of many Filipinos, the notes they hid from the Japanese became lost and forgotten.
 To this day small hoards may still exist buried under a palm tree or hidden away in a dark cave on one of the many hundreds of tropical islands that comprise the Philippines.

-WWII US Army 12th Armored Division Patch
+WWII US Tenth Army Patch

 $15.00